dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 4.3.1 includes a few bug fixes.
+Version 4.3.2 includes a new "Show zero balances" checkbox and few bug fixes.

 == Donating ==